 Of course, we take part in different practical activities throughout the course but you will spend as much time in the classroom as out of it.
-The science behind how the body works and the sociocultural issues will provide you with the perfect foundation to carry on into physiotherapy, personal trainer, sports scientist or careers in sports management.
+The science behind how the body works and the sociocultural issues will provide you with the perfect foundation to carry on into physiotherapy, personal training, sports science or careers in sports management.